monicamain1/monicatool/long_descriptions/organization.md

+The "organization" parameter refers to the implementation of the internal parts of an on-chip monitoring system, by means of a model.

+In general, a monitoring process...
 In order to describe a monitoring action, an abstraction based on three parameters is used, as can be shown in the figure below.

 ![Global-Monitor](https://i.imgur.com/UQKC8iH.png)